Rapanea melanophloeos (L.) Mez

-The Cape beech is widely distributed throughout southern Africa from the southern Cape to Zambia, and the east coast to the tropics.
+The Cape Beech is widely distributed throughout southern Africa from the Western Cape to Zambia, and the east coast to the tropics.
 It is found along the damp areas of mountain and coastal forests or swamps and bush clumps.
 The Cape beech does well in coastal areas where winds are strong; it is fairly drought-tolerant.

-R. melanophloes and R. gilliana are the two known species of Rapanea in South Africa.
-Occurring on the coast of the Eastern Cape, R. gilliana is a small tree/shrub compared to R. melanophloes.
+Rapanea melanophloes and R. gilliana (Dwarf Cape Beech) are the two known species of Rapanea in South Africa.
+Occurring in coastal dune scrub in the Eastern Cape, R. gilliana is a shrub or small tree to 4 m.

 Derivation of name and historical aspects

-The flower attracts bees and flies, and the fruit is eaten birds, baboons and vervet monkeys.
+The flowers attract bees and flies, and the fruit is eaten birds, baboons, vervet monkeys, and bushpig.

-The wood is hard and used for furniture-making and violins.
+The wood is hard and used to make furniture and violins.

 Growing Rapanea melanophloeos

 It can be used as a hardy screening plant, as it is dense, evergreen and sends out suckers to form bush clumps.
-It requires low maintenance, if planted in the right area, not next to paved areas where roots and new suckers can sprout.
+It requires low maintenance, if planted in the right area, and is better not planted next to paved areas because roots and new suckers can sprout and damage the paving.

-R. melanophloeos grows easily from seed sown in spring or early summer.
-Seed can be sown in a well-drained, general-mix, potting soil, placed in a warm, moist, shaded area.
+Rapanea melanophloeos grows easily from seed sown in spring or early summer.
+Sow seeds in a well-drained, general-mix, potting soil, placed in a warm, moist, shaded area.
 Treatment of seed with fungicide will prevent damping off and increase the percentage germination.

 - Van Wyk, B. & Van Wyk, P. 1997.
 Field guide to trees of southern Africa.
 Struik, Cape Town.